 • The SGP4 location engine (with the Landsat-7 Two-Line Element (TLE))

-• The Look At orientation engine using a Fixed location setup to point at the ECEF origin.
+• The Look At orientation engine using a Fixed location setup to point at the ECEF origin and the velocity constraint.

 <motion type="flexible">